6 Actions to Take Before Applying for Student Loan RefinancingJuly 12, 2016

 Student loan refinancing options are growing at a historic pace, offering more opportunities to lower monthly payments and interest rates and reduce the cost of education debt.
 With an increasing desire to find a smarter way to pay off student loans, borrowers will undoubtedly embark upon the process with different needs and goals.
-Whether you are just now beginning to think about student loan refinancing, have done some research, or are ready to contact a student loan refinancing lender, being prepared at the outset will go a long way towards streamlining the application process.
+Whether you are just now beginning to think about student loan refinancing, have done some research, or are ready to contact student loan refinancing companies, being prepared at the outset will go a long way towards streamlining the application process.

 As education loan repayment options increase, choosing the right program can become somewhat daunting, so we have outlined the basics for you.
 Improve the likelihood of an efficient process — and approval with better rates and terms— by addressing these six items BEFORE applying:

 When comparing refinancing options, the first step involves gathering and making yourself aware of the interest rates and monthly payment amounts of your current loans.
 This is an important first step in the process, as it will help determine how much money you could save per month and over the life of your loan(s), especially if your loan were to be refinanced through a private lender, such as Education Loan Finance.
 Review the current interest rates on all of your education loans before refinancing, and consider whether excluding loans that already have low-interest rates, or consolidating your entire student loan debt into one loan with one monthly payment, makes sense for you.
 Fortunately, Education Loan Finance offers a convenient education loan payment estimator that easily calculates this information for each of its repayment options, allowing you to choose which loan term best meets your budget goals.